new-church/sc-www/content/news/free-movies.md

 Look forward to seeing you at these Roseville New Church first Monday of the month movie nights.

 For a poster of the latest movie titles, [click here](https://static.swedenborg.com.au/pdf/fliers/SpiritualMovieNightsPoster.pdf).

+These movies are screened for free publically under our BSML screening licence.